Consultancy

 As part of the Institute of sound and Vibration Research, we specialise in human testing to validate and inform the development of new audio and haptic software and hardware.
 Dr Mark Fletcher, who leads the EHS team, has been working at the cutting edge of human testing of hearing and vibration for more than a decade.

-In addition to being able to call on a large student population for testing, we are affiliated with the University of Southampton Auditory Implant Service and have close links to a number of hospitals.
-This means we have access to a range of clinical populations. |
+University of Southampton Auditory Implant Service and have close links to a number of hospitals.
+This means we have access to a range of clinical populations.

 Sound and vibration system calibration, testing, and development